DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 ## Overview of API requests

+### Regisration and onboarding

-1. For a given cohort, providers confirm partnerships with schools via the API, including confirmation who their delivery partners will be. **Note**, this only applies to providers integrated with API v3 onwards
+1. For a given cohort, providers confirm partnerships with schools via the API, including confirmation who their delivery partners will be. **Note**, this only applies to providers integrated with API v3 onwards.
-2. School induction tutors register participants for ECF-based training via the DfE online service
+2. School induction tutors register participants for training via the DfE online service.
 3. Providers view participant data via the API, using it to onboard participants to their learning management systems.
-Note, the API will not present any data for participants whose details have not yet been validated by DfE
+Note, the API will not present any data for participants whose details have not yet been validated by DfE.

+### During training

-4. If necessary, providers will update the participant's training schedule via the API
+1. If necessary, providers will update the participant's training schedule via the API.
-5. Providers will train participants as per details set out in their contract
+2. Providers will train participants as per details set out in their contract.
-6. Providers will submit a `started` declaration via the API to notify DfE that training has begun
+3. Providers will submit a `started` declaration via the API to notify DfE that training has begun.
-7. DfE will pay providers output payments for `started` declarations
+4. DfE will pay providers output payments for `started` declarations.
-8. Providers will check via the API to see whether any participants have transferred to or from schools they are in partnership with. **Note**, this only applies to providers integrated with API v3 onwards
+5. Providers will check via the API to see whether any participants have transferred to or from schools they are in partnership with. **Note**, this only applies to providers integrated with API v3 onwards.
-9. Providers continue to train participants as per details set out in the contract
+6. Providers continue to train participants as per details set out in the contract.
-10. Providers will submit `retained` declarations via the API to notify DfE participants have continued in training for a given milestone
+7. Providers will submit `retained` declarations via the API to notify DfE participants have continued in training for a given milestone.

+### Once training has been completed

-11. DfE will pay providers output payments for `retained` declarations
+1. DfE will pay providers output payments for `retained` declarations.
-12. Providers complete training participants as per details set out in the contract
+2. Providers complete training participants as per details set out in the contract.
-13. Providers will submit `completed` declarations via the API to notify DfE the participant has completed training
+3. Providers will submit `completed` declarations via the API to notify DfE the participant has completed training.
-14. DfE will pay providers output payments for `completed` declarations
+4. DfE will pay providers output payments for `completed` declarations.
-15. Providers view financial statements via the API
+5. Providers view financial statements via the API.

 Changes can happen during training; some participants may not complete their training within the standard schedule, or at all.
 Providers must update relevant data using the API.

 ## Confirm, view and update partnerships

 Partnerships are the relationships created between schools, delivery partners and providers who work together to deliver early career training programmes to participants.

 Providers must confirm to DfE whenever they agree to enter into new partnerships with a school and delivery partner to deliver training.

 <div class="govuk-inset-text"> The partnerships endpoints are only available for systems integrated with API v3 onwards.
 They will not return data for API v1 or v2. </div>

 ### Before you start

 Use the `GET partnerships` endpoint to check if a partnership already exists for the school and cohort.

 Use the `GET schools` endpoint to check whether a school is already partnered with another lead provider.

 Submitting a duplicate partnership will return a 422 error.

 #### Understanding the `partnership_id`

 Every confirmed partnership has a unique identifier, returned as `id` in the `GET partnerships` response.
 This value identifies the specific relationship between the school, delivery partner, and lead provider for a single cohort.

 #### Default training assignment after partnership confirmation

 Once a partnership for a cohort is confirmed, any new participants registered for training at that school will be assigned to the ‘default’ training provision.
 For example, once a provider confirms their partnership for the 2024 cohort, any participants registered by the school's induction tutor will automatically default to training with the agreed provider and delivery partner.

 ### Find schools delivering early career training programmes in a given cohort